LLM 101 · part 3

 | Q2 | Smallest | Noticeable loss | 64kbps — you can hear it |

 Pick Q4 for daily use.
-It's one-quarter the size of the original with quality loss that most users can't feel.
+Real Q4 files are roughly one-third the size of the FP16 original (the theoretical "4x smaller" doesn't quite hold because of embeddings and metadata), with quality loss that most users can't feel.
 The memory formula above already assumes Q4.

 Want better quality?
 Go Q8.
 But memory usage doubles — make sure your "parking space" can fit it.